 Now, to come back to the meanings of place and space that I have introduced in this virtual site, we could ask: given the distinction made by Heidegger, which group do place and space belong to?
 Do place and space kick us back or not?
 To begin with, I maintain that while place can be understood either as a concrete entity (a concrete thing) and a word that describes that concrete entity, conversely, space can only be understood as an abstract entity (an abstract thing), and, of course, as a word which names the abstract entity.
 Taking for granted that, by way of communication, we are immersed in a linguistic domain which fills the gap or enacts the correlation between concrete things and abstract things, then, we can say that place is concrete, while space is abstract.
 Place kicks us back, space does not.

 To say that a person, or any physical entity — a wasp, dust particles, etc. — moves within the space comprised between the floor and the ceiling is a convenient expression to understand a certain situation or event.
 As a matter of fact, that person, or that physical entity is always moving in/through a place (i.e. the room, which is the name-thing that defines an ensemble of things present-at-hand) or from a place to another place (i.e. the door and the sofa, which are the names that define things present-at-hand).
 Then, no physical entity can move in space, or through space, actually, since concrete physical entities are things (i) present-at-hand which always move or exist between other concrete things that are themselves present-at-hand.
 Strictly speaking, it is logically inconsistent to say that they move (or exist) between things that are not present-at-hand, or are abstract.
 Unless we intend those things with figurative intent: we know they are abstract but, for the sake of communication, we treat them as if they were concrete.
-I have no objection at this regard — I have no objection regarding the figurative use of the thing-space, after all this is a possibility offered by the human language — even though there can be risky omissions by merging things belonging to different realms, especially for those professional figures who deal with notions like space and place professionally (architects, physicists, mathematicians, philosophers, social scientists, artists, etc.).
+I have no objection at this regard — I have no objection regarding the figurative use of the thing-space, after all this is a possibility offered by the human language — even though there can be risky omissions by merging things belonging to different realms, especially for those figures who deal with notions like space and place professionally (architects, physicists, mathematicians, philosophers, social scientists, artists, politicians, etc.).
 If we underestimate or neglect the fact that a concrete thing cannot move within an abstract domain or in-between abstract things, we are committing a logical fallacy.
 However, the real question concerning the concrete reality of place and/or space can ultimately be reduced to the following one: how can we maintain that place is concrete and space is abstract, if they are both words which name things, to begin with (either these things belong to the group ‘i’, ‘ii’ or ‘iii’)?
 Isn’t it a matter of convention to say that place is concrete (or that it generically refers to an entity present-at-hand) and space is abstract?
 Why cannot I say that space is concrete like Newton, and many others have said after him (and, in some cases, before him)?
 After all, this is still the prevailing view.
 Of course, we can say that.
 Of course, it is a matter of convention to attribute a certain name to a certain thing.
 However, these ‘words’ which name the thing — I mean place and space, while the named thing is the continuum that keeps reality together and ordered as a kind of supportive background that allows things to exist and be located, see the article Place, Space, and the Fabric of Reality — have long histories behind them and I believe we must know those histories to fully understand and appreciate the meanings and the changes concerning those meanings – this is, after all, my intent with the past articles (Back to the Origins of Space and Place, Place and Space: A Philosophical History, Space and Place: A Scientific History – Part I and II), and the articles that I will post down the road.
 If we can trace the histories of the two concepts – space and place – back to the origins, I believe we are in a better position to assign an appropriate domain and meaning to those words (and say, with me, that place is concrete, while space is abstract).
 If we consider the history of those words — the history of space and place — the risk to commit a fallacy (to misplace the concrete for the abstract or vice-versa) is lower.
 Once history has established that an entity is abstract, and a name has been given to that entity, any revision of meaning should consider that historical fact as a basic fact; however, this does not imply that we cannot propose revisions for those meanings or, better, extensions of the original meanings (this is after all what I’m trying to do, especially for that which concerns the traditional meaning of place).
 I’m saying that those who deal with space and place professionally have to deal with the history of those concepts, and cannot accept them passively according to the traditional use or convention.

 I want to briefly come back to the way I understand place and space with respect to the distinction made by Heidegger, concerning the thing.
 I have said that if we refer to that distinction, we can put place into group (i) – the group of things that kick us back: in fact, for me, place — I mean the named thing — is the really existent physical continuum that keeps reality together and ordered, which is another expression for the background of things and happenings, or, as I have also said elsewhere, the arena of things (see my definition of place in the article What Is Place?
 What Is Space? and also the article Place, Space, and the Fabric of Reality, for more detailed argumentation).
 Of course, place is also the word which names the thing.
 Yet, besides that general and common sense of place, I have also said that place is the positive and particular concretization of any process into matter (materialization has as its intrinsic correlate localization): both senses of place — one, more general, which we could call the ‘background sense’, and the other, more particular, which we could call the ‘figure sense’ — converge towards the characterization of place as a (i) concrete thing or entity.
 Conversely, space, apart from being a word, is the ideal/abstract domain where (abstract) things are located, or, more straightforwardly, it is the arena of thought — I have said in the previous articles.
 What is characteristic of this abstract, ideal or cognitive domain is that, except from the mind that created it, space can exist independently of any concrete/abstract thing or happening: we can imagine a space where there is no thing (apart from space itself: a void container).
 At first, this ideal domain has been formalized as a fully-fledged geometrical entity (therefore, an abstract entity), after a very long historical debate: in fact, in the origin, space — the Greek stadion or spadion — was characterized as a mono-dimensional extension or distance (that is a thing-entity which extends in-between the broader and the widest possible sense of the thing given by Heidegger – do you remember stadion/spadion was the distance which a yoke of oxen could drag, and a man could steer the plough without a rest?
 See the article Back to the Origins of Space and Place).
 Following the very long debate after which the word space has been adopted to formalize the ‘background space’ for geometrical entities, the step was short before it could be misplaced for the actual background for the things present-at-hand (therefore, a thing belonging to group of the things ‘i’ present-at hand, instead of an abstract thing as it should be, and as it was in the origin); it was Newton who took that step.
 The misplaced application of the concept of space in the domain of concrete things generated what, for different but related circumstances (i.e. the concept of simple location), the Anglo American philosopher Alfred N. Whitehead named ‘fallacy of misplaced concreteness’: in our case, an abstract entity – space — misplaced for a concrete entity — place or the actual continuum that keeps things related and ordered.
 Apart from the logical inconsistency I have hinted at before, that conception of space (technically, absolute space) had also intrinsic physical limits that Einstein exposed more accurately and before than others: he understood that ‘time’ was necessary to define that overarching order between things (a relational order according to Einstein) more precisely and realistically than Newton did, thus he merged space with time into a new entity — spacetime —, but this move was not enough to revert the original error, since the cosmic order is One, that is: it is simultaneously spatial/placial, temporal and material (it is the scope of contemporary physics research to work out this incongruity).
 Before this quite-recent attempt of revision, the concept of space defined by Newton was successfully adopted by almost any discipline: from physics to philosophy, from psychology to geography, from sociology to architecture, etc., until it became a… commonplace (there is an unprescindable sense of irony, here).
 This (understanding of) space had – and still has – within itself an inherent logical flaw: the inappropriate merging of orders (the concrete and the abstract) that cannot merge but which are correlated.
 From the attempt to correct this flaw, which is widely diffused and has more or less direct consequences on the daily life of people ever since Newton has written that concept in stone, aroused many instances of revision in different fields of knowledge: the one devised by Einstein is probably the most known and illuminating example.
 Taken together, all of those instances of revision (see the final parts of Casey’s and Barbour’s books, which I have dealt with in the articles Place and Space: A Philosophical History and Space and Place: A Scientific History – Part I) are influencing, and will influence in future the way people conceive space, place and the concept of the material thing as well.
 With my present work, as an architect interested in this theoretical debate, I’m joining those who work for rethinking the concepts of space and place.